Clopidogrel (Plavix)

 - Prevent clots from forming inside stents put inside your arteries to open them.

-- Acute coronary syndrome.
+- Treat acute coronary syndrome.

 Side Effects

-Side effects of this medicine may include:
+Side effects of these medicines may include:

 - Diarrhea